-- Link your APM data to Kubernetes to measure the performance of your web and mobile applications, with metrics such as request rate, throughput, error rate, and availability.
+Link your APM data to Kubernetes to measure the performance of your web and mobile applications, with metrics such as request rate, throughput, error rate, and availability.

-- Create new alert policies and alert conditions based on your Kubernetes data, or extend the predefined alert conditions.
+Create new alert policies and alert conditions based on your Kubernetes data, or extend the predefined alert conditions.

 These features are in addition to the data New Relic already reports for containerized processes running on instrumented hosts.

 Our Kubernetes plugin for log monitoring can collect all your cluster's logs and send them to our platform, so that you can set up new alerts and charts.
-To set it up, check the Log data box in step 3 of our install wizard.
+To set it up, check the Gather Log Data box in step 3 of our install wizard.
 For detailed information, see our log forwarding documentation for Kubernetes.

 Do you use Datadog to monitor Kubernetes but want to try out New Relic's monitoring capabilities for free?
 See our guide on how to migrate from Datadog to learn how.